-This being said, several participants (France, UK, USA) advocated that the name Gulf of Tonkin was well known and suggested it be retained in some way, as names must be understood by all potential users, not only in neighbouring countries.
-Suggestions were made to use either Beibu Gulf (Gulf of Tonkin) or Beibu Gulf with a footnote saying "Also known as Gulf of Tonkin".
+This being said, several participants (France, UK, USA) advocated that the name Gulf of Tonkin was the official name used by their countries to reference this sea area, was well knownrecognized by other countries as well, and suggested it be retained in some way, as names must be understood by all potential users, not only in neighbouring countries.
+Although the preference is to select one name for this sea area, sSuggestions were made by France to use either Beibu Gulf (Gulf of Tonkin) or Beibu Gulf with a footnote saying "Also known as Gulf of Tonkin".
+USA had indicated a willingness to support Beibu Gulf pending more information about the agreement with Vietnam as well as evidence of usage of the name in published maps and other documents.